Vicky Shu

-Vicky Veranita Yudhasoka Shu (born July 8, 1983) better known by her stage name Vicky Shu is an Indonesian singer who released her debut album, Drink Me, in 2011.
+Vicky Veranita Yudhasoka Shu (born July 8, 1987) better known by her stage name Vicky Shu is an Indonesian singer who released her debut album, Drink Me, in 2011.
 Mari Bercinta 2 is a sequel to the same title song by Aura Kasih.
 The single was number 3 on Dahsyat and number 5 on Klik!.
 Shu is also designing high heels shoes product under her own brand, named Syu Syu.
 Before becoming a singer, she was a finalist for Miss Indonesia in 2007.

 Study

-Shu placed her priorities in her studies, although she had wanted to be in the entertainment since high school.
-Therefore, she completed her Undergraduate studies first in Political Science majoring in International Relations from Parahyangan Catholic University, Bandung, before she started in the entertainment industry.
-However, as yet she has yet to utilize her degree to work in the field that she studied.
+Shu prioritized her studies, although she had wanted to pursue a career in the entertainment industry since high school.
+She therefore completed her undergraduate degree in Political Science, majoring in International Relations, at Parahyangan Catholic University in Bandung before entering the entertainment industry.
+However, she has not yet had the opportunity to apply her degree in the field she studied.